This southwest Minnesota town aims to build a world-record nutcracker

 Luverne, population 5,000, already boasts more nutcrackers than people.
 Most of them are housed at the Rock County History Center downtown, which receives anywhere from 500 to 700 visitors a month.

 A massive nutcracker could help boost those numbers.
-So far, the emerging giant exists as two black boots, each 14-feet-tall and weighing about 1,400 pounds, rising from the prairie.
+So far, the emerging giant exists as two black boots, each 14 feet tall and weighing about 1,400 pounds, rising from the prairie.
 The nutcracker’s legs arrived over the weekend and are waiting to be installed next spring, Walgrave, 74, said Monday.

-The hope is for the nutcracker’s body and head to arrive in spring and be assembled in time for the town’s Hot Dog Nite next July, Walgrave said, adding that tourists have already come to take pictures with the giant boots.
+The hope is for the nutcracker’s body and head to arrive in the spring and be assembled in time for the town’s Hot Dog Nite next July, Walgrave said, adding that tourists have already come to take pictures with the giant boots.

 Luverne’s nutcracker dreams began with Betty Mann.